Xyllan/boun_cmpe561_assignments/assignment_2/README.md

 ## Assignment 2
 HMM POS Tagger.

 The usages for each little program can be found in their own comments.
 The metu_sabanci_cmpe_561 folder is not necessary for running the codes, but it is necessary to run the codes in the Jupyter Notebook report.
 Simply extract and place it in this folder.
+If unavailable, the codes can be run with any CoNLL file, simply modify the input paths in the report.

 The CoNLL Parser parses the given CoNLL file into sentences, each a list of word tuples.
 There is limited use case for this program outside the methods it provides, but if need be, it can return a list of cpostags using